Skip to main content

 Despite results like this, the overall picture is encouraging.
 We're seeing rapid progress on extremely difficult benchmarks, like ImageNet.
 We're also seeing rapid progress in the solution of real-world problems, like recognizing street numbers in StreetView.
 But while this is encouraging it's not enough just to see improvements on benchmarks, or even real-world applications.
 There are fundamental phenomena which we still understand poorly, such as the existence of adversarial images.
 When such fundamental problems are still being discovered (never mind solved), it is premature to say that we're near solving the problem of image recognition.
 At the same time such problems are an exciting stimulus to further work.

-This page titled 6.4: Recent progress in image recognition is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Michael Nielson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4: Recent progress in image recognition is shared under a CC BY-NC 3.0 license and was authored, remixed, and/or curated by Michael Nielson via source content that was edited to the style and standards of the LibreTexts platform.